-- Garlic: I’m using two garlic cloves here, but feel free to add one or two more if you’d like.
+- Garlic: I’m using two garlic cloves here, but feel free to add one or two more if you like it extra garlicky.

-- Olive Oil: A drizzle of this to add to its creaminess.
+- Olive Oil: A drizzle of extra virgin olive oil to add to its creamy texture.

-- Lemon Juice: Squeeze some fresh lemon juice for added brightness.
+- Lemon Juice: A little squeeze of fresh lemon juice is added for added brightness.

-- Salt: Just a pinch of this to tie everything together.
+- Salt: Just a pinch of kosher salt or sea salt ties everything together.